bairblog/bairblog.github.io/_posts/2018-11-26-physics-learning.md

 that learns the experimental design to maximize the overall performance of the microscope given a system model, a computational reconstruction, and a dataset.
 Here, we consider using the LED array microscope as our hardware system and regularized phase retrieval as our computational reconstruction (Fig. 3).
 Both of these systems are non-linear and thus are difficult to design using conventional methods.
-To demonstrate our method, we learn a measurement design for Quantitative Phase Imaging using a small simulated dataset and show similar reconstruction quality to a more sophisticated method using only a fraction of the measurements in experiment.
+To demonstrate our method, we learn an experimental design for Quantitative Phase Imaging using a small simulated dataset and in experiment show similar reconstruction quality to a more sophisticated method using only a fraction of the measurements.

 ## Optimal Experiment Design and Phase Retrieval

 Optimal experiment design methods consider minimizing the variance (mean square error) of an unbiased estimator or equivalently maximizing its information (the reciprocal of the variance).
 Usually, methods optimize real-valued summary statistic (e.g. trace, determinant) of the variance, especially when estimating several parameters.
 However, such design methods are only optimal for linear unbiased estimators (e.g. least squares) and will not necessarily be optimal for non-linear biased estimators.
 In our setting, we want to estimate the phase image by solving a regularized phase retrieval problem (both a non-linear and biased estimator).

-We want to retrieve the sample’s optical properties, $\mathbf{x}$, from the non-linear measurements, $\mathbf{y}_k$, by minimizing a data consistency term, $\mathcal{D}$, and a prior term, $\mathcal{P}$, (e.g. sparsity, total-variation).
+We want to retrieve the sample’s optical properties, $\mathbf{x}$, from several non-linear measurements, $\mathbf{y}_k$, by minimizing a data consistency term, $\mathcal{D}$, and a prior term, $\mathcal{P}$, (e.g. sparsity, total-variation).